Please note that we do not provide links for LSAT prep courses or tutoring services.

 NALP, the Association for Legal Career Professionals, is the primary source for information on trends in legal employment and the profession.
 They have prepared an excellent set of pages for applicants researching employment- and placement-related information.

-The US Department of Labor's Bureau of Labor Statistics analyzes the employment outlooks for a number of occupations each year, including lawyers.
+The US Department of Labor's Bureau of Labor Statistics analyzes the employment outlooks for a number of occupations each year, including lawyers and other law-related jobs.

 Financing Law School